 “I think it’s going to be one of the top master-planned communities in the U.S.,” he said.

 That was the plan from the beginning.
-The project started in 2018 when Hunt Realty and Karahan Cos. teamed up to acquire the largest remaining vacant property in Frisco from the estate of the late Dallas businessman Bert Fields.
+The project launched in 2018 when Hunt Realty and Karahan Cos. teamed up to acquire the largest remaining vacant property in Frisco from the estate of the late Dallas businessman Bert Fields.
 Investors Chief Partners and Crosstie Capital partnered on the massive property.

 “The pace of activity at Fields has far exceeded that of our original expectations,” said Chris Kleinert, CEO and president of Hunt Investment Holdings, which oversees Hunt Realty.